Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: A priori estimates for contact instantons

 \section{A priori estimates for contact instantons}

-In this section, we derive some basic total energy density estimates for contact instantons.
-These estimates are important for the derivation of local regularity and $\epsilon$-regularity needed for the compactification of certain moduli space (though we are not going to provide the compactification in this paper).
+In this section, we derive some basic estimates for the (full) energy density $|dw|^2$ of contact instantons $w$.
+These estimates are important for the derivation of local regularity and $\epsilon$-regularity needed for the compactification of certain moduli space.
+(See \cite{oh:sigmamodel} for further study along this lines.)